kat-sauma/lab-02-guess-a-number/README.md

         - state reset remaining guesses state to 4
         - state create a new random n
         - view re-enable the inputs if they are disabled and fix the game text

+QUESTIONS:
+1. HOW CAN YOU TEST LOSE/END GAME JS?